spdx/spdx-spec/docs/annexes/including-security-information-in-SPDX.md

 }
 ```

-## 1.7 Linking to a code fix for a security issue
+## G.1.7 Linking to a Code Fix for a Security Issue

 You can include a reference to a code fix for a security issue applicable to a Package or Vulnerability Element.